|

 Exodus 12:2

-If you live without any contact with civilization and the calculated time of the spring equinox is not available, the beginning of the year can be approximated by observation of the position of the sun.
+If you live without any contact with civilization and the calculated time of the spring equinox is not available, you can use observation of the position of the sun to approximate the beginning of the year.
 This is difficult to do without training.

 The Jews follow a formula, created after the destruction of Jerusalem and the disbanding of the Sanhedrin about the third century, for determining the first month of the year.
 Small errors in this formula cause Passover to come later and later in the year as the centuries go by.

 The Holy Spirit chose not to make this an issue and create unnecessary confusion and dissension.
 Those who have learned to follow all of God's Law should take careful note of this example.
+Nevertheless, her words do contradict this and show the truth of the “Spring Passover” rule.

 There are also those who insist observation of the ripening of the barley crop at Jerusalem is to be used to determine the start of the New Year.
 This ignores the fact astronomical data is used to determine the sacred calendar.